mofrim/42-fdf/README.md

   alloc of this whole array. or, even better, draw every line directly without any intermediate storage in a freshly mallocced `t_line` struct.

+- **[2024-09-23 12:33]** well, i have colors running, in principle one **Problem** remains: if i have a gradient, i will now also have to ensure that lines are always drawn in the ascending direction. or, i have to include z-values in the draw_line algorithm, even though they are not used in printing to screen, i have to determine the color of the current pixel using them. sounds like an idea....